domfarolino/standards/README.md

  - `fetch(new Request(new URL('https://domfarolino.com')))`
  - `fetch(new Request(new Request('https://domfarolino.com')))`

-At this point, my confusion about being able to pass in a string, a `URL` object, and a `Request` object still existed, but had just shifted focus to the `Request` constructor as opposed to the fetch API.
-What in spec-land allows us to handle this?
-When looking at this constructor, I noticed that step 5 handles the case where `input` is a string, while step `6` handles the case where `input` is an object of type `Request`.
-So here I wondered how, if we accept strings and `Request` objects, are we able to accept something like a `URL` object.
-The answer is that WebIDL stringifies everything that gets passed into a method taking a `DOMString`/`USVString`, and the `URL` object has a custom [stringifier](https://url.spec.whatwg.org/#URL-stringification-behavior) which determines its value when coerced to a string.
+At this point, my confusion about being able to pass in string, `URL`, and `Request` objects was still with me but had shifted focus to the `Request` constructor as opposed to the fetch API.
+What specifically in spec-land allows us to handle this?
+When looking at this constructor, I noticed that step 5 handles the case where `input` is a string, while step 6 handles the case where `input` is an object of type `Request`.
+So here I wondered how, if we accept string and `Request` objects, are we able to accept something like a `URL` object?
+The short answer is that WebIDL stringifies everything that gets passed into a method taking a `DOMString`/`USVString`.
+The `URL` object happens to have a custom [stringifier](https://url.spec.whatwg.org/#URL-stringification-behavior) which returns the `URL` `href` attribute upon string coercian.
+This is nice because it spits out a type that the `Request` constructor is designed to take.

-So the next question I had was "how would we ever be allowed to perform `step 6` in the `Request` constructor if request objects passed in could just be coerced to a string (via default stringification) since that's the first type of object we're looking for?".
-Well it seems that the `Request` constructor does indeed take multiple types of input objects, and it was pointed out to me that to convert an object in this type of scenario, the [ES-Union](https://heycam.github.io/webidl/#es-union) algorithm will be used.
-In short, this algorithm defines the steps to run when we convert an object to one of several target types as opposed to a single type.
-These target types are specified in WebIDL as a [union type](https://heycam.github.io/webidl/#idl-union).
-The `Request` class IDL in the fetch spec defines [RequestInfo](https://fetch.spec.whatwg.org/#requestinfo) as a union type of `Request or USVString`.
-The WebIDL es-union algorithm will first convert some object to a type found in the union of the Ecmascript object implements one of the types.
-As a result, we'll see if we'll if input objects to the `Request` constructor are also `Request` objects (step 4, substep 1) **before** we try converting to a string type (step 11).
+I was then curious as to what stopped *`Request`* objects being passed into the `Request` constructor from undergoing the same stringification as `URL` objects, since the string type is what we first look for.
+To understand this we have to look at the WebIDL [es-union](https://heycam.github.io/webidl/#es-union) algorithm.
+In short, this algorithm defines the steps to run when we convert an ECMAScript value to one of several IDL types single targeted type.
+These types are specified in WebIDL as a [union type](https://heycam.github.io/webidl/#idl-union).
+The `Request` class IDL in the fetch spec defines its `input` parameter as an object of type [RequestInfo](https://fetch.spec.whatwg.org/#requestinfo), which is a union type of `Request or USVString`.
+The reason `Request` objects are not stringified like `URL` objects are is due to step 4, substep 1 of the es-union algorithm.
+In short, this algorithm will favor interface types that ECMAScript object implements before trying to stringify.